Three hares: In Western Europe

 Not only do they appear among floral and animal ornaments, but they are often in a distinguished location, directly above the Torah ark, the place where the holy scriptures repose.

 They appear on headstones in Sataniv (Сатанів), Khmelnytsky Oblast, western Ukraine.

 As an optical illusion or puzzle

-The logo presents a problem in topology.
-It is a strange loop rendered as a puzzle.

 Jurgis Baltrusaitis's 1955 Le Moyen-Âge fantastique: Antiquités et exotismes dans l'art gothique includes a 1576 Dutch engraving with the puzzle given in Dutch and French around the image.
 This is the oldest known dated example of the motif as a puzzle, with a caption that translates as:

 One recent philosophical book poses it as a problem in perception and an optical illusion—an example of contour rivalry.
 Each rabbit can be individually seen as correct—it is only when you try to see all three at once that you see the problem with defining the hares' ears.
 This is similar to "The Impossible Tribar" by Roger Penrose, originated by Oscar Reutersvärd.
 Compare M.C.
 Escher's impossible object.